Trahloc/midi-qol/README.md

   * `saveDamage=halfdamage/nodamage/fulldamage` - default nodamage
   * `saveRemove=true/false` - remove effect on save - default true.
   * `saveMagic=true/false` (default false) The saving throw is treated as a "magic saving throw" for the purposes of magic resistance.
   * `actionSave=true/false`.
 If true midi won't roll the save but leave it to the player.
-For actionSaves you can specify more than one save type, e.g. <br>`saveAbility=dex|con`, means check dex or con saving throws, <br>`saveAbility=acr|ath` to allow an athletics or acrobatics roll.
-[See also](https://gitlab.com/tposney/midi-qol/-/edit/v11/README.md?ref_type=heads#overtime-effects-action-save). <br>
+For actionSaves you can specify more than one save type, e.g.
+    * `saveAbility=dex|con`, means check dex or con saving throws,
+    * `saveAbility=acr|ath` to allow an athletics or acrobatics roll.
+[See example](https://gitlab.com/tposney/midi-qol/-/edit/v11/README.md?ref_type=heads#overtime-effects-action-save).

  * `damageBeforeSave=true/false` - true means the damage will be applied before the save is adjudicated (Sword of Wounding) and false means the damage will only apply if the save is failed.

   #### Overtime Damage:
   * `damageRoll=roll expression`, e.g. 3d6

   * `damageType=piercing/bludgeoning` etc.
     * You can specify "healing" or "temphp" which apply healing or temphp. temphp will only apply if the rolled temphp > exisiting temphp. overtime healing is a way to implement regeneration.

-  * `rollMode=gmroll/blindroll/publicroll/selfroll` - the rollmode will be applied to the overtime item roll.
+  * `rollMode=gmroll/blindroll/publicroll/selfroll`, the rollmode will be applied to the overtime item roll.

   #### Overtime Macros:
   * `macro=<macro to call>` - call a macro as part of the damage application stage, with available arguments the results of rolling the overTime item, which will include damage done, saving throws made etc., as if it were an OnUse macro of the Overtime item roll.
 These macros can be: